 In case of an OpenFlow device, the OpenFlow technology plugin takes care of translation of generic controller computation results to a configuration compliant with the standardized OpenFlow data model.
-In addition, the non-OpenFlow data objects can be configured using a single flexible management protocol (e.g. NETCONF [2]) thus supporting standardized and extended information models, modeled using the IETF YANG language (e.g. [3]).
-Since not all switch features may have a NETCONF/YANG Module definition in near future, it may be necessary to also leverage the support for SNMP and MIB definitions in the SSC realization for SEMIOTICS use cases.
+In addition, the non-OpenFlow data objects can be configured using a single flexible management protocol (e.g. NETCONF [3]) thus supporting standardized and extended information models, modeled using the IETF YANG language (e.g. [4]).